Jack Goodwin

 Embed:

-Jack Goodwin describes the Death March as a POW which took place November 1st-9th, 1950.
+Jack Goodwin describes the Death March which took place November 1st-9th, 1950.
 He shares that 86 men died along the way from either wounds sustained prior to the start of the march or from being shot by the North Koreans who were forcing them to march.
 He recounts civilians being forced to march with them as well, including nuns, priests, engineers, and politicians.

 Share YouTube: